 Several days later, Alameda Backyard Growers will present a bit more down-to-earth chat at the Main Library.
 Alameda County master gardener and soil scientist Marion Adams Yoxall will deliver a talk at 6:30 p.m.
 Feb.
 12, entitled: "The Dirt on Dirt, Soil Science and Soil Fertility Basics for the Home Gardener."

-Those attending the lecture will learn where soil comes from, what it is made of and how it is
+Those attending the lecture will learn where soil comes from, what it is made of and how it is formed.
+They will also hear about soil texture and how texture affects plants, soil biology, fertility, nutrients and fertilizers.

 At the Feb.
 12 event, the local gardening group -- which will celebrate its three-year anniversary at the library on Feb.
 17 -- will have a silent auction for a worm bin.